USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 This guide is intended to assist users of our implementation of DDM sensitivity analysis into CMAQ.
 We acknowledge that our implementation is a work in progress and list cautionary notes (see Shortcomings and Unimplemented Features) that should be considered when using CMAQ-DDM.
 However, we have tested that for ozone chemistry and PM processes CMAQ-DDM gives results in good agreement with sensitivities calculated by differencing multiple brute-force runs of CMAQ, at a significant savings of computational time.

 CMAQ-DDM-3D is released as part of public release version 5.2.
-Updates to the code include the migration to the most recent base model science (version 5.2), the inclusion of 2nd order sensitivity calculation for particulate matter species, and improved flexibility in the control file).
+Updates to the code include the migration to the most recent base model science (version 5.2), the inclusion of 2nd order sensitivity calculation for particulate matter species, and improved flexibility in the control file.

 Implementation approach/methodology remains largely unchanged, so only the major changes are described in this document.